0

 1. If you want to learn more from us, you may search this site for thousands of resources—articles, podcasts, videos, graphics, and more.
 Please spend time studying the ones that interest you.
 They are free.

 2. If you want to talk to us, we have private forums for those who support this ministry financially.
-Please consider supporting us here if you would like to help us keep our resources free.
+Please support us here if you want to help us keep our resources free.

 Mastermind Program Web Ready Banner